 It all started from a desire to have the Purdue-Indiana game at a neutral site.
 The Old Oaken Bucket was still more than 20 years away from being established, but Purdue and Indiana were already natural rivals on the football field.
-To that point Purdue and Indiana had played 10 times.
+To that point, Purdue and Indiana had played 10 times.
 Purdue won the first six contests by a combined score of 227-6, but Indiana's 17-5 win on November 30, 1899 finally made it a rivalry.
-It was the first of three straight wins for Indiana before Purdue won the second of two 1901 games in West Lafayette to take a 7-3 overall advantage.
+It was the first of three straight wins for Indiana before Purdue won in 1901 in West Lafayette to take a 7-3 overall advantage.

 It was a festive atmosphere.
 Purdue was 4-2 on the season with a win over rival Wabash College, but losses to Chicago and Illinois.
 Unfortunately, a minor mistake would lead to a disaster.
 Special trains operated independent of the regular schedule, and that could cause havoc in areas where tracks needed to be switched to avoid collisions.
 A clerk up the line from Lafayette failed to inform the yardmaster near 18th Street in Indianapolis that the specials were coming.

 The first special, carrying the team, rounded a corner and saw a coal train being pushed back on the tracks.
 The engineer immediately put the engine in reverse, hit the emergency brake, and bailed out.
 Unfortunately, no one else had time to do so.
 The engine slammed into the coal car, splintering apart the first few cars.
 The fans near the back of the train did not really know what happened, as they only felt a slight jolt before the train stopped.